zkamvar/useR-2019/R4EPI/notes.md

 make sure that the packages we used were trustworthy (e.g. they had tests and continuous integration at a minimum).

+For workflow, we opted for an open GitHub flow where all contributors to the repository needed to have 2FA set up.

+# What did we accomplish

+We created automated situation reports from standardised DHIS2 exported data for field epis to use.
+We have an R package that hosts these templates and the functions to work with them.
+These templates and functions will properly perform analyses without unexpectedly dropping variables and abstracting away tedious details for producing common visualisations (such as age/gender pyramids).

+This effort also resulted in the new CRAN package `aweek`, which makes simple conversion from dates to weeks, starting on any day of the week.

+# Challenges

+## Existing packages

+When we assessed the existing packages for this project, there were several packages related to epi analysis that either had no tests or no integration, or both.
+There were some spatial packages that we considered using for interactive maps, but unfortunately these had a buried dependency on rJava, which is notoriously difficult to install.
+There were some packages that worked fine and produced summary tables, but the output was either too verbose, not verbose enough, or in an odd format that didn't quite align with our goals.

+ - no tests
+ - no integration
+ - required rJava
+ - not-quite-there output (srvyr was a good example)

+## Contributing

+Several of our contributors were first-time contributors who had learned R in a data analysis context, so there were often issues with bare variable names and pipes that would throw warnings and errors in the check process.
+People new to git and github would for the repository and make changes to the master branch instead of a separate branch.

+## Weight

+We did not have direct access to the data, so we handled this in two ways.
+In order to test the package on linelist data, we generated data based on the DHIS2 data dictionaries.
+In order to test how well they worked with real-world data, we sent them to epidemiologists in the field to test them.
+This revealed an additional hurdle: because we needed to handle descriptive, survey, and geospatial data, the weight of the packages used was fairly heavy and difficult to successfully install on the first try in the field where a 128K connection is considered fast.

+# Hackathon

+We held two half-day hackathons on 4-5 July 2019 that brought together several field epis to test out these templates on their field data.
+We had set up a group conference call where we could share screens and organised conversations on an etherpad.

+## Overall impressions

+ - Labelling instructions in comments is not a particularly easy task as people are wont to gloss over them.
+ - Renaming and matching variables is *hard* and frustrating
+ - examples need to actually match the data set due to cognitive overhead for newbies.
+ - Depending on the level of the R user, the concept of comments were not always intuitive

+Most people had non-standard data, so the longest part was ensuring that the variables matched up with the data.
+We had a helper function to help rename the variables based off of the dictionary, but this printed in order of the dictionary and, in the words of one epi, "Renaming variables without any order is *exquisitely painful*"

+# Future work

+## Upkeep

+For maintenance, we need to do an concious decoupling of sitrep into tinier unit packages for visualisation, descriptive statistics, and survey statistics.
+We still have yet to create a landing page for new users with instructions on how to use this tool and tutorials.
+We have a wiki, but that's more of a placeholder for now.

+## Tutorials

+We plan to set up a tutorial site that can help guide people through basics descriptive analyses in R that will additionally come with a video component courtesy of Dr. Greg Martin, who hosts a youtube video series about data analysis in R in his spare time.
+There are ideas of hosting R sprints/battles where specific analytical tasks are posed to two epis and the code it out and compare the two solutions.

+All in all, we still have a ways to go, but I, for one, am super excited to get there.

 --------------------------------------------------------------------------------